 RACE, ABILITY AND MORE

 Young Riders also did an unusually good job dealing with race and ability.
 They included in the original team a rider named (Running) Buck Cross (Gregg Rainwater), who was half-Kiowa and half-white.
 Buck experienced discrimination from both the Kiowa and whites, but tried to mediate disputes between “Indians” and white settlers or the U.S. government on several occasions.
 The producers later added Noah Dixon (Don Franklin), a free-born black man.
 According to Wikipedia, Franklin “…became the first black actor to hold a starring role in a television western, a role he found alluring as he felt many people did not know that there were black cowboys and free black people, not just slaves, during the late 1800s.”
+(Correction: perhaps not the first?)
 While many of the plots centered on Buck or Noah had to do with race issues, some did not, and there were also race-issue plots that didn’t center on their characters.
 The show made a lot of fascinating and factually accurate points about race issues which stuck with me into adulthood.
 For example:

 - “Indians”, by and large, didn’t rape white captive women.
 Whites, on the other hand, raped all sorts of women.